vikyw89/trip-advisor-/README.md

 ![Alt text](client-previous/public/tripbuddy.png)

-Travel Planner is a chatbot-based web application that can create itinerary based on the user's message.
+TripBuddy is a chatbot-based web application that can create itinerary based on the user's message.
 It is powered by PaLM, a large language model from Google.
 To use TripBuddy, simply type in a message that describes your interests or preferences, and it will generate an itinerary for you.
 You can also provide additional information to refine the itinerary.

-Travel Planner will consider your interests and preferences to create a personalized itinerary for you.
+TripBuddy will consider your interests and preferences to create a personalized itinerary for you.
 It's a great tool for planning your next trip!

 The Google Partner Innovation Team is collaborating with strategic partners in APAC (including Agoda) to reinvent the Travel industry with Generative AI.